souvik-wizard/MessageTranslator-Chrome_Extension/README.md

 ```bash
 git clone https://github.com/souvik-wizard/MessageTranslator-Chrome_Extension.git
 ```
+- Add your API key
+  - First, go to [Rapid Api](https://rapidapi.com/) and create a account.
+  - Then go to [Microsoft API](https://rapidapi.com/apiship-apiship-default/api/microsoft-translator-text-api3/), select Basic plan, click Start Free Plan and then hit Subscribe.
+  - You will be redirected to the API dashboard where you find the 'X-RapidAPI-Key'.
+  - Copy the key and paste your API key into the files mentioned below.
+  - ```bash
+    /background/background.js
+    /popup/popup.js

+    const apiKey = "ENTER YOUR API KEY HERE";
+    ```

 - Navigate to the Extensions page in Chrome by typing chrome://extensions in the address bar.

 - Enable Developer Mode by toggling the switch in the upper right corner.